This post has two aims:

 $$

-estimates the diagonal of the deflation $(I - Q \Psi Q^H) A$, so we can interpret it as the initial estimation for that expectation.
+In other words, the “non-shared” component from XDiag estimates the diagonal of the deflation $(I - Q \Psi Q^H) A$, so we can interpret it as the initial estimation for that expectation.

-with $q$ more GH measurements without having to alter or increase $Q$:
+And this also allows us to extend XDiag with $q$ more GH measurements without having to alter or increase $Q$:

 $$ \begin{align*} \mathbb{E}_{\gamma \sim \mathcal{D}} &\big[ \bar{\gamma} \odot (I - Q \Psi Q^H) A \gamma \big] \\ \approx &\frac{1}{k + q} \Big( \underbrace{ \big[ Q S \odot \big(\bar{\Omega}~diag(S^H R) \big) \big] 1} _{\text{XDiag initialization}} + \underbrace{ \sum_i^q \gamma_i \odot (I - Q \Psi Q^H) A \gamma_i } _{\text{deflated GH}} \Big) \end{align*} $$

-Yielding a hybrid algorithm between XDiag
+Yielding a hybrid algorithm between XDiag and Hutch++:

-if we remove the initialization component.
+Note how this is equivalent to XDiag for $q=0$.
+Conversely, it is equivalent to Hutch++ if we remove the initialization component.
 This allows us to set $k$ and $q$ independently, regulating the memory/runtime tradeoff!
 But does this work?

 To verify the above observations, we apply the different diagonal estimators to a random matrix and measure the recovery error (full source code in this gist and also here).
 Here is a fragment of the random matrix used in this study ($1000\times1000$, $rank=300$) and its singular values: